 The process is simple.
 Grab a piece of paper, a few vegan cookbooks (or good old Google will do!) and pick your meals for the week ahead.
 Each time, make sure to write down the ingredients (and their quantities) you’ll need.
 That’s your vegan shopping list sorted!

 If you’re looking for a faff-free healthy vegan breakfast or lunch to add to your meal plan, check out Purition Vegan.
 Our high-protein, fibre-packed vegan blends can be whipped into a quick shake, yoghurt or smoothie bowl or instant porridge for an easy and filling vegan breakfast.
-That’s one or two of your daily meals covered.
+That’s one or two of your daily meals covered, instantly.

-Know your labels
+3. Know your labels

 Some vegan products will display a clear ‘V’ or ‘Vegan’ logo on their packaging, making them super easy to grab-and-go.
 But many ‘accidentally vegan’ products won’t clearly signpost their products as vegan, meaning checking the fine print comes down to you.